Release date: Fall 2021

 The Rivian R1T certainly isn’t cheap, but it’s also not outrageously expensive.
 You can spec it to quite a high sticker price if you’re so inclined, but the standard model is likely to suit most needs exceptionally well.
 With loads of built-in technology and one of the most intriguing drivetrains of any electric car so far, it is likely take the world by storm.

 Of course, the Rivian R1T will have to be available in high quantities to fulfill demand, and there’s no indication yet that Rivian will be able to produce enough to keep up.
 But America’s love of the pickup truck will likely be satiated by this versatile EV pickup vehicle, and it could be a roaring success.
+Early reception seems to be positive as well.

 Time will tell on this one, but R1T has enormous potential.